mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

    #define SK_TOKEN    "your_token"
    ```
 4. Compile and upload
-5. Open browser --> navigate to ESP32 ip-address for configuration page
+5. Open browser --> navigate to ESP32 ip-address for configuration page (make sure you are in the same network with the ESP32).

-ESP32 allows credentials to be set also via ESP32's AP.
-While doing this, edit the relevant parts of the source code.

 Calibration procedure is documented on CMPS14 [datasheet](https://www.robot-electronics.co.uk/files/cmps14.pdf)